Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Madame Tussauds Building, London| ©Citizen59

-The museum is well served by the city's public transport lines.
-Located on Marylebone Rd, you can reach Madame Tussauds by various combinations of subway, train or bus:
+The museum is well connected with public transport lines in the city.
+Located on Marylebone Rd, so you can get to Madame Tussauds through various combinations of subway, train or bus:

 • Subway: Baker Street Station.